bardia-p/Elevator-Simulator/README.txt

 Design:
 For better understanding the design of the project please navigate to the "./diagrams" folder.
- - The UML class diagram for this iteration is located in "./diagrams/class_diagrams" labeled "class_diagram_iter4.png".
+ - The UML class diagram for this iteration is located in "./diagrams/class_diagrams" labeled "class_diagram_iter5.png".
- - The sequence diagrams is located in "./diagram/sequence_diagrams" labeled: "iter4_sequence_diagram.jpg".
+ - The sequence diagrams is located in "./diagram/sequence_diagrams".
- - The state diagrams are located in "./diagrams/state_diagrams/Iteration5" as follows:
+ - The state diagrams are located in "./diagrams/state_diagrams/iteration4" as follows:
       - "elevator_state_machine.jpg"
       - "scheduler_state_machine.jpg"
 - The timing diagrams are located in "./diagrams/timing_diagrams" as follows:
       - "transient_fault_timing_diagram.jpg"
       - "system_fault_timing-diagram.jpg"

-- The final report is located in "./documents"
+- The final report is located in "./documents" named "Final Report.pdf".
 - Iteration 0 measurements is located in "./documents"
+- The video demo for the project is located in "./demo".

 Contents:
  - Package ElevatorSimulator